 My name is Frankee Muller, and I am a tea addict.

-I was first introduced to Afternoon Tea in 1983 when I visited Botswana for the first time.
+My story starts when I was first introduced to Afternoon Tea in 1983 when I visited Botswana for the first time.
 I was on a photographic safari with my family.
 I fell in love with Africa on that trip--as well as with our guide, Bruce Muller.
 Shortly thereafter I moved to Botswana to take over the catering for Bruce’s safari camp.
 We—and all of the other safari camps—served afternoon tea daily before the afternoon game drive.
 This is a custom we brought with us to Bozeman, Montana, in 1989 when we bought the Voss Inn bed and breakfast.

 At the Voss Inn we would always get out the fine china and I would bake an assortment of goodies to serve to our guests each afternoon promptly at 4:00.
 It was a wonderful way for us to get to know our guests and vice versa.
 In my quest for new ideas and recipes I bought numerous books on the subject of afternoon tea, including books on the history of tea.
 I guess you could say that before long I became quite the tea snob.
 It quickly became clear to me that one could not order tea in a restaurant or coffee shop and expect to get anything even remotely resembling a cup of properly brewed tea.
 All tea was bagged and there was never any concern about water temperature!